For more of this gorgeous work go HERE>>

 In addition to Mouse Guard, Petersen has done numerous cover illustrations, and poster art for big name clients like Marvel Comics, IDW, and Mondo posters.

 David Petersen earned his degree in Fine Arts from Eastern Michigan University, after a short stint in community college.

 You can see up to date news, and the latest artwork on David Petersen’s blog here.

 For more comics related art, you can follow me on my website comicstavern.com - Andy Yates

-We’re also excited to announce this week’s topic, but first please enjoy the illustration above by Cannady Chapman, our Pick of the Week for last week’s topic of ‘MONEY’.
-You can also see a gallery of all the other inspiring entries here.
+We’re excited to announce this week’s topic, but first please enjoy the illustration above by Adam Munoa, our Pick of the Week for last week’s topic of ‘NEFARIOUS’.
+Thanks to everyone else for participating.
+We hope it was inspiring!

 And of course, you can now participate in this week’s topic:

 Step 1: Illustrate your interpretation of the current week’s topic (always viewable on the homepage).